United Arts’ role in arts advocacy:

 – The Florida Cultural Alliance statewide call is monthly on the 4th Monday at 10 a.m.

-SAVE THE DATE: Arts Advocacy Day in Tallahassee: January 27, 2022
+Thank you to all who participated in Arts & Culture Advocacy Day in Tallahassee: January 25-26, 2022

-If you want to be included in advocacy alert emails, or are interested in joining the Tallahassee group, please fill out the sign-up form on our contact page and indicate “Advocacy” as your area of interest, or email: Trudy@UnitedArts.cc.
+Central Florida arts and cultural leaders traveled to Tallahassee to advocate for state arts and culture funding.
+If you want to be included in advocacy alert emails, or are interested in joining the Tallahassee group next year, please fill out the sign-up form on our contact page and indicate “Advocacy” as your area of interest, or email: Trudy@UnitedArts.cc.

 Last grant cycle: State of Florida Arts Funding 2021-22 (arts budget doubled!/grants awarded):